 You'd advise me against it, ethically, unless I'm about to describe something appealing or beneficial.

 Those who come to us for help are in a state of dysregulation.
 Because of that, their neurological vigilence is amped up.
 They are scanning for, and prioritizing anything that may be unsafe.
-When language points to problems and vulnerabilities, the threat network in their brain will seize that and work 24/7 to keep them safe from that harm.
+When language points to problems and vulnerabilities, the threat network in their brain will seize that and work 24/7 to keep them safe from that.

 So someone says, I'm depressed.
 I explain that depression is really exhaustion that happened because of chronic worry.
 Exhaustion and worry seem much smaller and less pathological than depression.
 (Actually, I spend lots of time tossing in science to make my claim stick.)